-- 7.1 All accounting policies and procedures of the Association shall be determined by our Finance Agent/Manager in consultation with the Director, they shall also be subject to approval by the Management Committee.
-These procedures must take account of statute, regulatory requirements, good practice and current guidance. - 7.2 The format of the Association's financial records shall be determined by the Finance Agent/Manager in consultation with the Director and must take account of statute, audit and regulatory requirements, good practice and current guidance. - 7.3 The allocation of accounting duties should where possible take account of segregation of duties and records should be regularly updated. - 7.4 All accounting policies derived from statute, regulatory requirements, good practice and current guidance shall be contained within the annual financial statements and shall be reviewed annually as part of the approval of the financial statements.
-Accounting policies shall be reviewed by the Finance, Audit and Risk Subcommittee for approval out with this cycle when changes are made.
+- 7.1 Our Director in consultation with the CA shall determine all accounting policies and procedures of the Association; they shall also be subject to approval by the MC.
+These procedures must take account of statute, regulatory requirements, good practice and current guidance. - 7.2 The format of the Association's financial records shall be determined by the the Director in consultation with the External Accountant and must take account of statute, audit and regulatory requirements, good practice and current guidance. - 7.3 The allocation of accounting duties should where possible take account of segregation of duties and records must be regularly updated. - 7.4 All accounting policies derived from statute, regulatory requirements, good practice and current guidance shall be contained within the annual financial statements and shall be reviewed annually as part of the approval of the financial statements.
+The HR, FA&R for approval out with this cycle when changes are made, shall review accounting policies.